 Use this tool to try to restore overexposed highlights.
 It attempts to restore clipped (blown-out) channels in the raw data using nearby data from unclipped channels, if present.

-Reconstructed highlights is added on top, so you need to set a negative exposure or a Highlight Recovery Amount in the Exposure section to see the effect of the reconstruction.
+Please note that you need to set Highlight Recovery Amount in the Exposure section to see the effect of the reconstruction.

 Four different methods are available:

 Luminance Recovery